glotzerlab/rowan/paper/paper.md

 disparate code bases developed by the Glotzer Group at the University of Michigan.
 Each of these code bases requires different sets of features and levels of generality, so *rowan* attempts to address these needs by providing a unified, efficient solution.
-The package is currently used by the open source Plato [@plato] simulation visualization tool as well some internal packages that have not yet been open sourced.
+The package was incorporated into the open source Plato [@plato] simulation visualization tool as well some internal packages that have not yet been open sourced.
 In addition to improving the maintainability of these other packages by providing a modular solution for quaternion operations,